tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 I assumed that an animal had probably found its way inside and was indulging in the jackpot of feasts.
 That seemed like the most logical scenario.

 I picked up a nearby stick and hesitantly stepped forward…closer.
 It was as cliche as you can get for a picnic basket.
-Rectangular in shape, two lids on either half and that green checkered pattern which lines the interior and spills over the corners.
+Rectangular in shape, two lids on either half and that green checkered pattern which lines the interior.

 I wedged my branch underneath the lid and levered it upwards.
 I jumped back, expecting a possum or maybe a bird to frantically explode out.